 Computer forensic science blends technology, scientific testing, and criminal justice.
 It falls under the broader scope of digital forensics, most often associated with the investigation of computer crimes.
 Computer forensics examiners or specialists respond to criminal cyber activity, such as fraud or espionage.

 Professionals in the field typically have a background in computer science.
 A bachelor's degree in computer forensics is a common way to gain skills and knowledge.
 Students earning a computer forensics degree online typically learn about both the technical and legal aspects of the field.

 While a computer forensics curriculum shares similarities with that of a cybersecurity program, there are important differences.
 Whereas cybersecurity focuses on prevention, computer forensics concentrates on what to do after crimes occur.
 Typical courses in a computer forensics program include cybercrime, cyber criminology, database design, and network security.
 A computer forensics degree online curriculum also explores cyber threats such as malware, investigative techniques, computer ethics, and cyber law.

-What Are the Best Online Bachelor's in Computer Forensics Programs?
+2020 Best Accredited Online Bachelor's in Computer Forensics Programs

 Robert Morris University